-Advise patients to follow the directions for reconstitution provided with each package.
+Advise patients to follow the directions for reconstitution provided in the Instructions for Use.
 Include that spraying the diluent directly onto the powder may cause foaming and that shaking may induce denaturation (destruction) of the active ingredient (therefore do not shake).